phillipsacademyandover/andover-cm-templates/README.md

 ### Email/Template Requirements

-#### Editable CM Templates
+#### Editable Campaign Monitor Templates
-CM templates need to have editable regions.
-Instead of uploading a template per email campaign, all templates must be loaded into the CM template library for testing and use.
-This allows any of our trained CM users to use an approved template and build out an email campaign.
+Campaign Monitor templates need to have editable regions.
+Instead of uploading a template per email campaign, all templates must be loaded into the Campaign Monitor template library for testing and use.
+This allows any of our trained Campaign Monitor users to use an approved template and build out an email campaign.

 #### Images
 Images must be responsive and work on supported devices and email clients.
 All images in template development, whether images or background images, must be uploaded with a template design.